Skip to main content

 You'll have extraordinary opportunities to interact with — and learn from — some of the finest writers in both the United States and Europe.

-• Residencies include writing workshops, visiting writers, publishers and publishing professionals, and field trips.
+• All residencies include writing workshops, sessions with visiting writers, publishers and publishing professionals, and field trips to literary destinations.

-A distinctive feature of this program is the required publishing track.
-You'll not only learn how and where to publish your own work, but also to find careers in the world of publishing — a dynamic field that is experiencing interesting and diversified growth opportunities.
+A distinctive feature of this program is the emphasis on publishing.
+You'll not only learn how and where to publish your own work, but also to find careers in the world of publishing — a dynamic field that is experiencing diversified growth opportunities.

 DeSales MFA in Creative Writing A distinctive feature of this program is the required publishing track.
 You'll not only learn how and where to publish your own work, but also to find careers in the world of publishing — a dynamic field that is experiencing interesting and diversified growth opportunities.